danthorpe/Money/README.md

 And of course if you have an IAP for purchasing in-app currency, then I’m sure a custom FX provider would be handy.

 Take a look at the example project, Custom Money, for a an example of a custom local FX provider to exchange your 🐝s.

+## Architectural style
+Swift is designed to have a strong focus on safety, enabled primarily through strong typing.
+This framework fully embraces this ethos and uses generics heavily to achieve this goal.

+At the highest level *currency* is modeled as a protocol, `CurrencyType`.
+The protocol defines a few static properties like its symbol, and currency code.
+Therefore *money* is represented as a decimal number with a generic currency.
+Additionally, we make `CurrencyType` refine the protocol which defines how the decimal number behaves.

+Finally, we auto-generate the code which defines all the currencies, and money types.

 ## Implementation Details